dillonHe/EasyEDA-Documents/Tutorial/Import.md

 ## Import Kicad Libs

-Although at present, EasyEDA can’t import Schematics and PCB from KiCad, but you can import Kicad’s schematic libs and PCB libs.
+Although at present, EasyEDA can’t import Schematics and PCB from KiCad, you can import Kicad’s schematic libs and PCB libs.

 You can add some of the Libs to the **My Parts** section, or place them in the canvas.